 Nicholas Gerace is a professionally-trained, master life coach from Upstate New York with extensive expertise in holistic health and fitness, mental clarity, and spirituality.
 By utilizing a combination of ancient, time-tested techniques and cutting-edge, new approaches, Nicholas helps his clients re-imagine their lives in self-actualizing and positive terms by providing purpose, guidance and direction.

 In addition to being a life coach and freely helping others, Nicholas Gerace is a purple belt and volunteer coach for children and beginners at a local Brazilian Jiu-Jitsu Academy in NewYork.
 He expands his knowledge studying Yogācāra Buddhism which is the consciousness only school.
 He additionally studies Theravada Buddhism which is free online at https://www.buddhadailywisdom.com/ under Teacher David Roylance.
 He believes the Theravada school are the fundamentals of understanding.
-They are the closest lessons to what Gotama Buddha actually taught nearly 2600 years ago and are not from disciples years later.
+They are the closest lessons to what Gotama Buddha actually taught nearly 2600 years ago and are not from disciples hundreds of years later.